kennyrebelo/NET-seq_practical_approach/NETseq_practical_approach.md

 # Supplemental material and methods

+In this section we provide the specific options used for each program to aid the reader setup their own analysis.

 **Dataset used**: Long reads S5P mNET-seq dataset (Nojima et al., 2018).
 From [GSE106881](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE106881) we used [GSM2856674](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2856674) and [GSM2856677](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2856677).

 ## S2.1.
 Quality control and Adapter trimming